OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                sometimes can be supplied by Boot Manager, for example.

  * SOURCE=X  - allow to change boot partition for OS/2 boot, where X - QSINIT
                drive letter of mounted (to QSINIT!)
-FAT partition.
+FAT or HPFS partition.
-               I.e. this key can change boot partition to any available FAT with OS/2 - without reboot.
+               I.e. this key can change boot partition to any available FAT or HPFS with OS/2 - without reboot.
                Basically, it designed for booting from PAE RAM disk.

  * USEBEEP=1 - turn PC speaker sound in kernel selection menu (for monitor-less